orescek/apache-filebeat-logstash/README.md

 - filebeat
 - logstash

-You can set different configuration for each, through configs.
+You can set different configuration for each - through configs.